Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Julian laughed.
 "Jesus, Al!
 Who pissed in your cereal this morning?"

-"This whole thing just stinks of exploitation, that’s all…"
+"This whole thing just stinks of exploitation, that’s all..."

 "Yeah, maybe.
 But that’s the price we pay I guess," he nodded, repeating himself.
 "We’re exploiting the Group for what we want, they’re exploiting us so they can profit off our skills."